rex-hi-ai/rex-cli/.taskmaster/docs/prd.md

 - **Add list command:** This provides necessary visibility into the system's state, making it usable without manually checking directories.
 - **Build out remaining prompt commands:** With the core workflow in place, flesh out the prompt management features (remove, rename, etc.) to improve usability.
 - **Layer on Automation:** Implement caching and smart detection.
 These are enhancements built on top of the existing, functional core.
-- **Finalize with DX/Safety features:** Add --watch, --preview, --force, etc. These are polishing features that make the tool more professional and safer to use.
+- **Finalize with DX/Safety features:** Add --watch, --dry-run, --force, etc. These are polishing features that make the tool more professional and safer to use.

 # Risks and Mitigations